genesiscommunitysuccess/docs/docs/03_server/10_integration/06_notify/02_email.md

 | ENTITY_ID | String identifying the entity to send to. |
 | ENTITY_ID_TYPE | One of USER_NAME, PROFILE_NAME, ALL, SELF.
 An additional value will be available that matches the ENTITY_ADMIN_PERMISSION_FIELD, if it is defined in Sysdef. |
 | NOTIFY_ROUTE_ID | Reference to a primary KEY in the NOTIFY_ROUTE table. |

+## Configuring more than one service
+You can configure Notify to work with more than one service at a time.
+There is an example in our page on [Symphony](../../../../server/integration/notify/symphony/#configuring-more-than-one-service).